ericgarciaresearch/RAMeN/README.md

 Lower (e.g., 1e-5 or 1e-10) for more stringent matching.
 Increase slightly only if expected taxa are poorly represented in the reference database.
 Rarely requires adjustment when identity and query coverage thresholds are already applied.

 --lca-pid (default: 90)

 Minimum percent identity retained during LCA taxonomic assignment.

 When to adjust:

-If many assignments become LCA_dropped (MetaFig 6), consider lowering to 85.
 Increase when confident reference databases are available and conservative assignments are preferred.

 --lca-qcov (default: 90)

 Minimum query coverage used during LCA assignment.